The Women in the Lineage of Jesus Christ

 Mary: The Virgin

-The fifth and final woman in the lineage of Jesus Christ is His own mother, Mary (Matthew 1:16), who was perhaps the only Jewish woman among the women listed.
+The fifth and final woman in the lineage of Jesus Christ is His mother, Mary (Matthew 1:16), who was perhaps the only Jewish woman among the women listed.
 Mary was a young virgin who was engaged to Joseph.

-In the The women in the lineage of Jesus ChristJewish culture, engagements were serious contracts between two families that usually last about a year before the couple was formally married and began to live together.
+In the The women in the lineage of Jesus ChristJewish culture, engagements were serious contracts between two families that usually lasted about a year before the couple was formally married and began to live together.

 Matthew gives us an account of how Joseph struggled with Mary’s virgin conception.
 The Bible describes him to be a good man who did not want to expose Mary to public disgrace or death (Matthew 1:18-21).